 On a governmental level, a green tax would de-incentivise the exploitation of our natural resources and labour; It would also make companies think twice before pumping noxious fumes – or building more products that do the pumping – into the atmosphere.

-Greater regulation is also needed; as indeed is more investment in renewable energy and other green technologies.
+Greater regulation is also needed; as indeed is more investment in renewable energy, tree planting and green technologies such as carbon capture.
 The resumption of government subsidies could help industries get there; the investment paid back in the form of reduced strain on public services like the NHS (pollution-related health issues are rising significantly) and the creation of jobs in a new, greener Capitalist economy.

 Furthermore, businesses that pull out all the stops to protect our fragile planet should be recognised and rewarded.
 We know it can be a challenge sourcing materials and labour sustainably: often, it’s much cheaper not to.
 However, with research showing that consumers are increasingly placing sustainability at the top of their purchasing considerations, why shouldn’t brands that make the effort be given the exposure they deserve in the form of, say, a Green Badge (as part of a fuller traffic light ranking system), or remunerated with tax reliefs?